lasdf1234/en/documentation/Big-Data-Infrastructure-Services/Data-Computing-Service/Pricing/Billing-Rules.md

 ## Storage Billing

 Users will enjoy first 500GB data storage service for free each month in data computing service.
-Datasheet and other data exceeding will be billed according to its size of data capacity on basis of billing period: hour(s).
+Data table and other data exceeding will be billed according to its size of data capacity on basis of billing period: hour(s).
 Formula for billing: storage costs per hour = storage capacity * storage price as below:

 <table>